 (a) in the preparation of the annual accounts the applicable accounting standards hasbeen followed and there are no material departures;

-(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the company for that period;
+(b) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit of the Company for that period;

-(c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+(c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 (d) the Directors have prepared the annual accounts on a going concern basis;

-(e) the Directors have laid down internal financial controls to be followed by thecompany and that such Internal Financial controls are adequate and were operatingeffectively.
+(e) the Directors have laid down internal financial controls to be followed by theCompany and that such Internal Financial controls are adequate and were operatingeffectively.
 Note on Internal Financial control is attached as Annexure 2 to this Reportand

 (f) the Directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-The Nomination and Remuneration Committee had laid down Criteria fordetermining Directors Qualifications positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.
+The Nomination and Remuneration Committee at its meeting had laid down Criteria fordetermining Directors Qualifications positive attributes and independence of a Directorremuneration of Directors Key Managerial Personnel and also criteria for evaluation ofDirectors Chairperson Non-Executive Directors and Board as a whole and also theevaluation process of the same.

-The performance of the members of the Board and the Board as a whole were evaluated atthe meeting of Independent Directors held on 23rd February 2017.
+The performance of the members of the Board and the Board as a whole were evaluated atthe meeting of Independent Directors held on 28th March 2019.